TheHive-Project/Synapse/docs/api.md

     <td>
       <p>
-        Overall failure, not a single alert has been created from offense.
+        Overall failure, all offenses have failed to be imported as alert.
       </p>
     </td>